New York Yankees

 In 2016, both 1B Teixeira and DH Rodriguez were let go before the end of the season, both of them retiring, as a youth movement got under way in earnest.
 The first positive result from that change of tack was an outstanding second half by rookie C Gary Sanchez that year, and it was followed in 2017 with an exceptional rookie season by RF Aaron Judge, who hit 52 homers and became the toast of the city.
 He was not the only good young player on the team, either: Sanchez had a very solid first full season, P Luis Severino emerged as the team's ace, 1B Greg Bird lost most of the season to injury but hit well when it counted, down the stretch and in the postseason, while Chad Green had an excellent season out of the bullpen.
 Add to that the very solid play of the double play combo of SS Didi Gregorius and 2B Juan Castro, and suddenly most of the team's most productive players were well under the age of 30, earning them the nickname of "Baby Bombers".
 They gave the Red Sox a run for their money before finishing second in the AL East, then won the Wild Card Game and upset the heavily-favored Indians in the ALDS before finally bowing in seven games to the Astros in the ALCS.
 It was by all accounts a very successful season, but differences had emerged in the front office between GM Brian Cashman and manager Girardi, and the latter was fired shortly after the team's elimination.
 The nomination of his successor, Aaron Boone, whose entire post-playing career had been as a broadcaster, came as a significant surprise.

-The team is currently owned by Hank Steinbrenner and Hal Steinbrenner and a number of minority owners.
-In the past these minority owners have included the late George Steinbrenner's wife Joan, and part owners that include Robert Nederlander, Daniel McCarthy, Marvin Goldklang, future Boston Red Sox and Florida Marlins owner John Henry and memorabilia dealer Barry Halper.
+The team is currently owned by Hal Steinbrenner and a number of minority owners, following the passing of Hal's brother Hank Steinbrenner in 2020.
+In the past the minority owners have included the late George Steinbrenner's wife Joan, and part owners that include Robert Nederlander, Daniel McCarthy, Marvin Goldklang, future Boston Red Sox and Florida Marlins owner John Henry and memorabilia dealer Barry Halper.
 Stephen Swindal and Joe Molloy both were general partners with the team, while married to Steinbrenner daughters Jennifer and Jessica, but gave up their positions after divorces.
 After the 2007 season Hank Steinbrenner stepped into the forefront as the new face of ownership due to his father's declining health, with his older brother listed as co-owner.
 In November of 2008 ownership was officially transferred from George to his son.

 Past Owners include